mehmetalitiglii/mehmetalitiglii/README.md

 - 💻 I work as a passionate Backend Developer.
 - 🌱 I'm currently improving my skills in BackEnd technologies.
     <img src="https://www.mygo.ge/uploads/blog/1584023795.jpg" width="350px" height="200px" align= "right" />
-- 📫 How to reach me linkedin.com/in/mehmet-ali-tığlı-311b81237/
+- 📫 How to reach me <a href="https://linkedin.com/in/mehmet-ali-tığlı-311b81237/" target="_blank">Mehmet Ali Tığlı LinkedIn</a>
 - 👯 I am open to collaboration and capable of working harmoniously <br/> with a team.
 - 💬 Ask me about anything.
 - 🤝🏻 I am open to job offers.